 Entertained kids = happy parents.

-That’s the general formula.
 From free art classes, to bike rides along the historic C&O Canal and cupcakes at every turn, DC’s oldest neighborhood is full of youthful fun.
 Check out our guide below for kid-friendly activities and events throughout Georgetown.

 Cuddle with Cats

 Purrrfect (pun-intended) for kids who desperately want a pet but don’t have one at home, Crumbs & Whiskers Cat Café offers 15- ($9) and 70-minute ($22) sessions to hang out with adorable rescue cats while enjoying macarons and lemonade (coffee for the adults).
 The minimum age is 7, and children under 13 must be accompanied by a parent or guardian.